Afghan cricket team against Pakistan in the UAE in 2011–12: Background

-With Afghanistan lacking international standard playing facilities, and with ongoing security problems in Afghanistan, the Sharjah Cricket Association Stadium in Sharjah, United Arab Emirates has been Afghanistan's adopted 'home' ground since February 2010.
+With the lack of international standard playing facilities and the ongoing security problems in Afghanistan, the Sharjah Cricket Association Stadium in Sharjah, United Arab Emirates has been Afghanistan's adopted 'home' ground since February 2010.
 Acknowledging the remarkable significance of the game for Afghan cricket, a local ground official expected the stadium to entertain a full house of spectators on the day, consisting especially of Afghan expatriates.

-The only other occasion in which the Afghan cricket team has faced Pakistan at the world stage was at a semi-final of the 2010 Asian Games, a match which they went on to win.
-The defeated Pakistani team at the tournament was a second-string domestic outfit and had almost no international players.
-This one-day international is hence the first occasion in which Afghanistan are to compete against the proper Pakistani national team.
-The match was also significant for being the first time that an Affiliate Member of the International Cricket Council has played a Full Member Test-playing nation.
+The only other occasion on which the Afghan cricket team has faced Pakistan at the world stage was at a semi-final of the 2010 Asian Games, a match which they went on to win.
+However, the Pakistani team at that tournament was a second-string domestic outfit and had almost no international players.
+This one-day international was hence the first occasion when Afghanistan was to compete against the proper Pakistani national team.
+The match was also significant for being the first time that an Affiliate Member of the International Cricket Council played a Full Member Test-playing nation.

-Omar Zakhilwal, president of the Afghanistan Cricket Board, told reporters that cricket had become the most widely played game in Afghanistan and that the match was such a big milestone for the country that even the once cricket-hating Taliban sent a message of support to the Afghan team.
+Omar Zakhilwal, president of the Afghanistan Cricket Board, told reporters that cricket had become the most widely played game in Afghanistan and that the match was such a big milestone for the country that even the once cricket-hating Taliban had sent a message of support to the Afghan team.